Saša Petrović (footballer)

-Saša Petrović (Caшa Петровић, born 31 December 1966) is a Montenegrin football manager and former goalkeeper.
+Saša Petrović (Caшa Петровић, born 31 December 1966) is a Montenegrin football manager and former player who played as a goalkeeper.

-Playing career

-Club
+Club career

 After playing for OFK Titograd, he moved to FK Budućnost Podgorica where he would spend almost a decade, being the only exception a loan season at FK Sutjeska Nikšić.
 Next he played two seasons with OFK Beograd.
 In 1996, he would sign with another South Korean club, Jeonnam Dragons of K League.
 In 1997, he will play one season in Spanish Second League club Elche CF before returning to OFK in 1998–99.
 He finished his career playing again with Shandong until 2000, coached by Serbian manager Slobodan Santrač.

-International
+International career

-He played one match for the FR Yugoslavia national team on 28 January 1998, in a friendly match against Tunisia, a 3–0 win.
+Petrović played one match for the FR Yugoslavia national team on 28 January 1998, in a friendly match against Tunisia, a 3–0 win.
 He came on as a late substitute for Dragoje Leković.

 Managerial career

 In August 2015, he became the assistant manager of Miodrag Božović at Serbian SuperLiga side Red Star Belgrade.